trentgarner/blackjack/README.md

 1. Create a game from the landing page.
 2. On the game view:
    - add players with the form,
+   - set a wager for each player (balances start at $500 and adjust after each round),
    - press **Deal Cards** to randomly give two cards to each player and the dealer,
    - use **Hit** and **Stand** buttons under each player to play out the round.